Healthy Marriage Checklist: How to Have a Successful Marriage

 When you marry someone, you must accept them for who they are, not who you want them to be.

-Disagreeing with your partner is completely normal.
+Disagreeing with your spouse is completely normal.

 It is a sign of a healthy relationship.